AI Assisted analysis is here. Discover the latest updates! Check Now

 Usually, great sales results are an opportunity to celebrate – finally, our efforts have paid off and there is nothing to worry about!

 Analytics and indicators that are important for a particular business, can be a difficult and intimidating topic.
-This problem occurs especially when we don’t know exactly what to monitor, we have no reference point and we don’t know the market standards.
+This problem occurs when we don't know what to monitor, creating data silos where sales numbers are separated from user behavior

 A single indicator doesn’t show the whole story